 Clinical Educator Training (CET) Program Overview

 "Clinical education" refers to programs that provide professionals-in-training with practical and skills-oriented instruction under the supervision of a skilled practitioner.
 Clinical Educator Training (CET) is required for all school district personnel and instructional personnel who supervise or direct teacher preparation students during field experience courses or internships.
 It is also required of instructors in postsecondary teacher preparation programs who instruct or supervise field experience courses or internships (Section 1004.04, Florida Statutes).
+Please contact your local school district’s professional development office for further assistance or postsecondary teacher preparation office.

 A state model program for training providers of CET that meets these requirements is sponsored by the department.
-This "train the trainers" program prepares district personnel to provide CET training to those that supervise or direct teacher preparation students and prepares higher education personnel to provide CET training to those who instruct or supervise field experience courses or internships.
+This "train the trainers" program prepares district and university personnel to provide CET training to those that supervise or direct teacher preparation students and prepares higher education personnel to provide CET training to those who instruct or supervise field experience courses or internships.
 The state model program has these elements:

 - Four clinical components (see "Modules" below)